readthedocs/blog/knowing-more-about-ourselves.rst

 We had a similar deprecation discussion about the old Docker images that we still maintain.
-These images have been `generating some issues lately <https://github.com/readthedocs/readthedocs.org/issues/9527#issuecomment-1222063156>`_ due to the old packages installed on them, they make the UX more complex since they user has more options to decide between, and also have some other technical benefits while doing deploys.
+These images have been `generating some issues lately <https://github.com/readthedocs/readthedocs.org/issues/9527#issuecomment-1222063156>`_ due to the old packages installed on them, they make the UX more complex since users have more options to decide between, and also have some technical benefits while doing deploys.

 With that context in mind and the insights we can get from this plot, we could say that ``testing``, ``stable`` and ``7.0`` could start being deprecated